 What’s new in a nutshell

-Translations have been moved from Transifex to Weblate, which automatically creates pull requests with the translated chunks.
-We’d like to thank the translators of all languages for their long term support!
+Translations continue in Weblate, which automatically creates pull requests with the translated chunks.
+We’d like to thank the translators of all languages for their ongoing support!

 Full list of changes and contributors